mstksg/inCode/copy/entries/trie.md

 `sum` for `cata`), the general idea is that if you want to create a value by repeatedly "expanding leaves", an anamorphism is a perfect fit.

-An example here that fits will with the nature of a trie is to produce a "singleton trie": a trie that has only a single value at a single trie.
+An example here that fits well with the nature of a trie is to produce a "singleton trie": a trie that has only a single value at a single token string key.

 ```haskell
 !!!trie/trie.hs "mkSingletonCoalg"